AkshayaMani/PSC/DEPLOY.markdown

 ## Exchange CA certificates

 Send CA certificates to all participants and verify them through a trust chain.
-Add all CA certificates to PSC/CA/certs folder.
+Add all CA certificates to $GOPATH/src/PSC/CA/certs folder.

 ## Generate Public key pair (TS, CP, DP)

-You can use PSC/keypair.sh to generate public key pairs for any CP(s), DP(s), or TS in the network.
+Use the keypair.sh script to generate public key pairs for any CP(s), DP(s), or TS in the network.
 (Remember to modify default certificate folder in openssl.cnf)

 ```
-    cd PSC
+    cd $GOPATH/src/PSC
     ./keypair.sh <usr> <usr_common_name>
 ```